We see them all the time when we work in polluted hotspots where, really, no one should be living.

 We see them going about their daily, often back-breaking work, many times with children in tow.

 These women are often too busy taking care of daily necessities to do anything else, let alone worry about their contaminated communities.

 But these women are often the key to change.
 Once they realize their children are being poisoned, they are usually the ones who are the most eager to learn what they can do to keep their families safe, and to lead by example.

 Below are some amazing stories of moms around the world:

 Mrs. Mungun, who turned to artisanal gold mining to provide for her family after her husband died, trained to go mercury-free to protect her children.

 Rosario, an artisanal potter, switched to using lead-free glazes in her workshop to keep her granddaughter safe.

-In Senegal, women are teaching other mothers about the dangers of lead poisoning from the improper recycling of car batteries, so that they will learn to avoid tragedies that plagued mothers like Seynabou.
+In Senegal, mothers taught fellow mothers about the dangers of lead poisoning from the unsafe and informal recycling of lead-acid car batteries, so that they could avoid tragedies that mothers like Seynabou Mbengue endured.

 Did You Know…